 Once the NBN Co contractors have installed the fibre cable along your street, and installed an NBN PCD (external fibre box) on the outside wall of your property, you will be notified that you are able to connect to the NBN.
 This is the point where you may want to contact Aussie Cabling, if you would like to have a professional NBN approved enclosure installed, to house your new NBN internal equipment.
-These enclosures are entirely optional and are not provided by NBN Co or by any NBN Service Providers.
+These enclosures are entirely optional and are not provided or installed by NBN Co or by any NBN Service Provider.

 Once the NBN internal equipment has been installed, you are ready to go.
 You just connect an NBN compatible router to the Uni-D1 port of the new NBN equipment.
 Most NBN Service Provider will provide you with an NBN compatible router bundled with your 12 or 24 month contract.

 If you are in a Fibre-To-The-Node area, you normally don't need to do much to get connected as NBN will be connecting their new Nodes to your existing phone / adsl line and sending their new VDSL2 service down your existing phone / adsl cable.
 You just need to sign up for an NBN service plan with an NBN Service Provider and then connect your upgraded VDSL2 modem to replace your existing ADSL2+ modem and call your service provider to activate the service.

 Some people may have some problems because the typical cabling issues that cause problems with ADSL2+ will cause even more problems with VDSL2.
 Most people should expect their new VDSL2 service to work fine however, the much higher frequency of VDSL2 is much more susceptible to problems then ADSL2+ and you may experience problems with your VDSL2 service when you previously didn't have any with your ADSL2+.

 If you experience any issues or just want to know that your internal cabling is fine then consider our VDSL testing service.